 This is a boneless beef shoulder roast.
 Use a roast that is between 2 and 4 pounds, depending upon your needs.
 (I always use the same amount of sauce ingredients.
 Did I mention that the gravy is superb…so you will want to have a lot on hand.)

 I love this cut because it is relatively low in fat and still works well in a crock-pot.
+We use the same cut of beef to make Slow Cooker Beef and Vegetables in Red Wine Sauce and Crock-Pot Beef Bourguignon.

 As for wine, I used a Merlot.
 Other dry red wine options include Cabernet Sauvignon or Pinot Noir.
 Use whatever you like to drink or just buy the little bottles and store them in a cool place for your next recipe.